wrkzcoin/turtlecoin-wallet-backend-js/README.md

 ## Changelog

+### v6.0.0

+* Supports v1.0.0 daemon API
+* No longer supports v0.28.3 daemon API
+* Supports using a ledger nano to control private keys
+* Can specify whether you want to sync with raw blocks or not when initializing daemon
+* Fix auto optimize disabling not working correctly
+* Warn users when using non native crypto
+* Can send extra data with tx
+* More prepared transaction functions

 ### v5.0.4

 * Sleeping between block download failures or when fully synced has been re-added, in a more effective way.